prplecake/online_actogram/README.md

 ## Privacy statement

 The only data that is extracted from your browsers usage is the datetime of visited pages from the browsers histories.
-The URLs is not extracted, nor any other information.
+The URLs are not extracted, nor any other information than datetimes.
 No data is ever leaving your computer.

 ## Authors